linkedin/coral/README.md

 **Coral** consists of following modules:

 - Coral-Hive: Converts HiveQL to Coral IR (can be typically used with Spark SQL as well).
 - Coral-Trino: Converts Coral IR to Trino SQL.
-Convering Trino SQL to Coral IR is WIP.
+Converting Trino SQL to Coral IR is WIP.
-- Coral-Spark: Converts Coral IR to Spark SQL (can be typically used with Hive QL as well).
+- Coral-Spark: Converts Coral IR to Spark SQL (can be typically used with HiveQL as well).
 - Coral-Dbt: Integrates Coral with DBT.
 It enables applying Coral transformations on DBT models.
 - Coral-Incremental: Derives an incremental query from input SQL for incremental view maintenance.
 - Coral-Schema: Derives Avro schema of view using view logical plan and input Avro schemas of base tables.